ChatGPT 10 min read

 Can Turnitin detect ChatGPT in 2026?

 Yes for raw output — our March 2026 test scored Turnitin at 87% average AI score on unedited ChatGPT-4 essays, with zero of 25 passing the 20% display threshold.
-The February 2026 model update extended coverage to GPT-5, Gemini 2.5, and AI-bypass-tool patterns.
-Hybrid and structurally rewritten text still passes consistently.
+The February 2026 model update extended coverage to GPT-5, Gemini 2.5, and AI-paraphrasing patterns.
+Edited and deeply rewritten text behaves differently, because restructuring changes the per-token probabilities the classifier reads.

 What is the 20% rule on Turnitin AI scores?